 - Measure liquid doses carefully.
 Use the measuring device that comes with this drug.
 If there is none, get an oral syringe, a dropper, a spoon, or a cup (only for older children) from your pharmacist.

-- Empty the packet onto your child’s tongue and have your child swallow.
-For best taste, do not let your child chew before swallowing.
+- Empty the packet onto the tongue and swallow.
+For best taste, do not chew before swallowing.

 - Store at room temperature.